nklapste/PY-UNO/README.md

 # PY-UNO
-A pygame version of the fun boardgame UNO!
+A pygame version of the fun board game UNO!
 In which a single human player can face off with 6 other decision tree based AIs.

 ## Install and Running Instructions: